Connections-Business-Directory/Connections/README.txt

 == Changelog ==

+= 8.4.5 09/25/2015 =
+* NEW: Update the Profile template to support the Template Customizer.
+* BUG: Require the plugin update API in remote viewing of system info.
+* BUG: Prevent duplicate content on single entry profile detail page.
+* TWEAK: Add the cn-gmap class to the map block so it can easily be selected with CSS.
+* OTHER: Correct misspelling.

 = 8.4.4 09/17/2015 =
 * TWEAK: Remove use of deprecated like_escape() throughout.
 * TWEAK: Check that json_decode() returned an object before checking value of a property in cnGeo.